millicast/millicast-publisher-unreal-engine-plugin/README.md

-# MillicastPublisher plugin for Unreal Engine 5.0
+# MillicastPublisher plugin for Unreal Engine 5.1

+* Supported UE version 5.1
 * Supported on Windows and Linux

 This plugin enable to publish game audio and video content to Millicast.